What is a cabochon?

 Cabochons, pronounced cab-ah-shawns and often called just cabs, are one of the oldest and most common forms of gem cutting.
 Cabochons are used in pendants, bracelets, brooches and rings.
 Cabochon are cut in matched pairs for earrings.

-Because most cabochons have a flat bottom, they are easy to set.
+Because most cabochons have a flat back, they are easy to set.
 They can even be glued to things.
 In history, cabochons have been used to decorate swards, crowns, and even clothing.

 Cabochons can be set in precious metals, through many techniques including lost wax casting or fabrication.
 They can be wirewrapped, embroidered, or inlayed.